Prasanna30/CoreJavaProjectQuestions/README.md

 1st constructor does not take any arguments.
 2nd constructor takes dept name and id as parameters.
-3rd constructor takes leapt name , id and location as parameters
+3rd constructor takes leapt name , id and location as parameters Pass the Parameters Values and Print the result

  5. Writing your own exception class